MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

 ## Forms and dashboards

-The Dynamics 365 Media and Communications Accelerator combines standard Dynamics 365 entities with customized entities to make it easier to build solutions.
+The Dynamics 365 media and communications accelerator combines standard Dynamics 365 entities with customized entities to make it easier to build solutions.
 This section describes some of the forms, views, and dashboards that demonstrate the new entities and the data model.

 ### Fan and guest management